Hewlett-Packard-ESS/docker-redis/README.md

 ![Redis](/redis.png?raw=true "Redis")

-Builds on the hpess/chef image by installing redis and redis-sentinel.
+Builds on the hpess/chef image by installing redis and redis-sentinel, currently version 2.8.19.

 ## Use
 This container can be used to stand up both redis servers and sentinel servers ease.